gophercoders/website/content/lessonplans/KS2/lower/repetition.md

 The pupils should know that there are three basic loop types.

-The pupils should understand and recognise the pattern for a loop that loops while a condition is true without support.
+The pupils should understand and recognise the pattern for a loop that continues while a condition is true without support.

 The pupils should know when the condition in the loop is tested without support.